The happy hazard of looking stupid

 Standing in a room full of artsy-types and nodding.

-'Hmm yes, I see what they've done there'.
-FYI, I didn't.
-Not one bit, not a fucking clue.
-I quite liked it, I guess something about it appealed to me, but I had no idea what these people were talking about and yet here I was nodding like Churchill the bloody dog. **
+'Hmm yes, I see what they've done there' (I didn't).
+Not one bit, not a single clue.
+I quite liked it, I guess something about it appealed to me, but I had no idea what these people were talking about and yet here I was nodding and mhmmm-ing along.